WEEKLY THEATRE SESSIONS FOR YOUNG PEOPLE

 - By phone or in person at our temporary Box Office on Eastgate, 0113 213 7700 (Opening hours Mon-Fri 10am-5pm)

-During redevelopment we want to try out some new project ideas, offer additional drop in sessions as well as maintaining our ensemble training.
+To celebrate the opening of our new building we want to try out some new projects, offer drop in sessions as well as maintaining our ensemble training.
 This will create opportunities for Youth Theatre members to work across the different ages and try other production roles and art forms.